stevensotelo/aclimate_docs/docs/source/03-database-enums.rst

     - Cumulative Evapotranspiration
   * - land_pre_day
     - Land preparation day
+    - When the value is -1 it indicates that the soil is very wet, which is why the machinery cannot be used on this soil.
   * - st_ger_boo_n
     - Nitrogen stress germination to booting
   * - st_boo_ant_n